janlelis/idiosyncratic-ruby.com/source/posts/1-test-highlights.html.md

 commit: f36c96bd3b07d63053b40c1e34e59159d4a5f851
 ---

 Compared to other languages, Ruby does not have very good tool support for development.
-This might not be a problem for many of us, in the end, humans create the code, and not tools.
+This might not be a problem for many of us: In the end, humans create the code, and not the tools.

-Nevertheless, it would be better to have better tools.
-Or at least valid syntax highlighting.
+Nevertheless, it would be great to have better tools.
+Or at least valid syntax highlighting!

+ARTICLE

 The following table shows popular options for code highlighting, but none of them can manage to properly highlight more advanced Ruby features.
 Here is the:

-ARTICLE

 ## Syntax Highlighter Comparison